samuel-pratt/bc-ferries-api/README.md

 #### Errors (Not currently implemented)

-For now, the epi will not return custom error messages, it will just return a 404.
+For now, the api will not return custom error messages, it will just return a 404.

 If any of the parameters are not from the above, you will see one of the following errors: